solana-labs/solana/docs/src/operations/guides/validator-failover.md

 ### Secondary Validator
-Configure the secondary validator like the primary with the exception of the following `solana-validator` command-line argument changes:
+Configure the secondary validator like the primary with the exception of the following `agave-validator` command-line argument changes:
 * Generate and use a secondary validator identity: `--identity secondary-validator-keypair.json`
 * Add `--no-check-vote-account`
 * Add `--authorized-voter validator-keypair.json` (where